-Helping Introverts & Highly Sensitive People manage overwhelm/anxiety, increase self-compassion and have more fulfilling relationships.
+Helping Introverts & Highly Sensitive People manage overwhelm/anxiety, reduce perfectionism and begin to prioritize themselves!

 Highly Sensitive People are easily overwhelmed due to our tendency to pick up subtleties in our environment and process that information deeply.
 This experience often leads to feelings of anxiety when we our ratio of rest/downtime and stress is unbalanced.
 “All highly sensitive people worry to some degree.
 Again, it is part of their survival strategy to consider what the future might bring - to learn from threats and failures.
 To observe and deeply process the world around them.” - Dr. Elaine Aron